lazarevzubov/Ultimate-Swift-Code-Style-Guidelines/README.md

                   completionHandler: (() -> ())?) –> [Data]
 ```

-If any of parameters don't fit screen the option with parentheses on separate lines is acceptable.
+If any of the parameters don't fit on the screen, the option with parentheses on separate lines is acceptable.

 **Do** (or rather an acceptable formatting option):